formaloo/formaloo-wp-plugin/README.md

 Best of all you can analyze your whole audience with Formaloo Analytics right in the app!
 Engage & analyze your customers, students, and attendees and grow your business.

-**HELP YOU MEET GDPR & HIPAA COMPLIANCE REQUIREMENTS**
+**Help You Meet GDPR & HIPAA Compliance Requirements**

-Formaloo will help you to have technical requirements necessary for becoming GDPR ready & HIPAA compliance (There are a lot more steps to become 100% GDPR ready in your organization, but Formaloo will help you meet technical requirements that is needed for both GDPR & HIPPA guidelines) <br> [Read More](https://en.formaloo.com/gdpr/).
+Formaloo will help you to have technical requirements necessary for becoming GDPR ready & HIPAA compliance (There are a lot more steps to become 100% GDPR ready in your organization, but Formaloo will help you meet technical requirements that is needed for both GDPR & HIPPA guidelines) [Read More](https://en.formaloo.com/gdpr/).

 **About Formaloo**